A Wrinkle in Time (2003 film): Production

-Assisted by entertainment company Miramax, project creator Catherine Hand worked behind the scenes alongside TV producer Norman Lear to bring her vision to life.
-The production of the film began in 2001 with the initial plan to create a two-part miniseries that would total 4 hours in duration.
-However, the film was later cut down into a singular, three-hour program.
+In September 1993, some time after its acquisition by Disney, Miramax announced a $15 million theatrical feature based on L'Engle's A Wrinkle in Time as one of the first projects under its Family Films banner.
+Production ultimately began in 2001, when project creator Catherine Hand (with Miramax's assistance) worked behind the scenes alongside TV producer Norman Lear to bring her vision to life.
+A two-part miniseries running four hours was initially planned, but the final product was later cut down into a singular, three-hour program.
 While this made-for-television film was initially intended to be released in the United States in 2002, this release was delayed until 2004.

 The audience is provided with an explanation of tesseract through Mrs. Whatsit, who describes it as a "wrinkle in time" that allows one to travel across the universe.
 Transforming such abstracts into television images was one of the many hurdles for the makers of the movie, but production issues regarding this portrayal were overcome by the use of special effects.

 Other difficulties with filming primarily concerned the way in which the novel was written because of L'Engle's focus on the internal feelings and thoughts of the characters, noted Suzanne Macneille of The New York Times.
 Macneille recognized that, like with any film adaptation of a novel, the story adaptation could result in controversies because protective readers of the original story may look down upon any variation in plot.